+Research by Arup/C40 found that Houston is delivering the highest number of actions of any C40 city through networking and collaboration.
+That's 70% of the city's total actions.
+Houston has shown leadership in its ability to collaborate on a number of issues.
+In 2014, the city partnered with private sector providers to convert 165,000 conventional light bulbs to LEDs.
+This is expected to reduce the city's street light electricity usage by around 50%, whilst reducing municipal emissions by 5%, and saving the city around \$1.4 million on its annual electricity bill.
+Long-term reductions in maintenance costs are also expected to offset the up-front cost of installation.
+There are many other examples of how U.S. C40 cities are collaborating to share best practices and accelerate action around the world.

 ^{13.} Arup-C40, 2015.
-Climate Action in Mega-Cities 3.0. http://cam3.c40.org/#/main/home private sector providers to convert 165,000 conventional light bulbs to LEDs.
-This is expected to reduce the city's street light electricity usage by around 50%, whilst reducing municiple emissions by 5%, and saving the city around \$1.4 million on its annual electricity bill.
-Long-term reductions in maintenance costs are also expected to offset the up-front cost of installation.14 There are many other examples of how US C40 cities are collaborating to share best practices and precipitate action around the world.
+Climate Action in Mega-Cities 3.0. http://cam3.c40.org/#/main/home

 Example: Following collaboration through the C40 Sustainable Infrastructure Finance Network, Portland adopted a resolution backing green bond issuance in the city in 2015.
 Green bonds can support cities with financing the infrastructure needed to reduce carbon emissions and become more resilient to the effects of climate change.
 Portland's action could support the wider development of the green bond market in cities, with a number of C40 cities actively interested in progressing their own green bond programmes.15